-Postgraduate students in the School of Architecture and Planning can make the most of digitally-equipped design studios, technical workshops, audio-visual equipment, computer labs and dedicated study spaces.
+Postgraduate students in the School of Architecture and Planning have access to digitally-equipped design studios, technical workshops, audio-visual equipment, computer labs and dedicated study spaces.

-The Architecture and Planning Library is a rich resource for research with over 45,000 books and more than 1,500 architecture, planning and urban design periodicals and journals.
-This includes the Architecture Archive,
+The Architecture and Planning Library is a rich resource for research with over 60,000 books and more than 1,500 serial titles.
+This includes the Architecture Archive, featuring a unique collection of original drawings, specifications and photographs by some of Auckland's most prominent architects since the early 20th century.

-For information about research projects at the School of Architecture and Planning, visit: www.creative.auckland.ac.nz/research
+For information about research at the School of Architecture and Planning, visit:

+www.creative.auckland.ac.nz/research

-The School has the expertise and experience to supervise a wide range of research topics.
-Our staff are engaged in diverse research projects exploring issues of theory, design sustainability, policy and practice in urban and natural environments.
-We have close links with our professional communities and are involved in consultation with central and local government on policy issues.
-We engage actively in leading urban change.
+Our staff are engaged in diverse research exploring issues of design, sustainability, fabrication, history/theory, policy and practice.
+We have close links with our professional communities and are engaged with central and local government on policy issues.